-Jeffrey Hadler is the Chair of the Center for Southeast Asia Studies.
+Jeffrey Hadler is the Chair of the Department of South and Southeast Asian Studies.
 He was awarded the Harry Benda Prize at the 2011 Association of Asian Studies annual meeting for his book, Muslims and Matriarchs: Cultural Resilience in Indonesia through Jihad and Colonialism (Cornell, 2008).
 The Benda Prize is given annually by the AAS Southeast Asia Council to an outstanding younger scholar for a first book in the field of Southeast Asian Studies.
 This is the third time this prestigious award has been given to a UC Berkeley faculty member.
 Prof. Hadler is working on a new research project focused on the Indonesian painter Nashar who was active during the turbulent period in Indonesian cultural history in the 1960s and into the 1970s.

 Aihwa Ong gave the Moses Memorial Lecture at UC Berkeley in March 2014 on the topic, "Where the Wild Genes Are".
 She spoke on “Assemblage as Method” at the International Studies Association Meetings in April 2013 in San Francisco and gave an address on “Why Singapore Trumps Iceland” at the 3rd Biopoleis Conference at the National University of Singapore in July 2013.
-In October 2013 she gave a Wendt Lecture at Princeton University on the topic, “Where the Wild Genes Are”.
-Prof. Ong spoke about "Asian Cancers: Genetic Exceptionalism and Ethical Ownership" at the Social Science Research Council Conference, Inter-Asian Connections III, at the University of Hong Kong in June 2012 and gave a keynote address on "The Lung Cancer Patient is a Female Asian Non-Smoker" at the Thought as Action: Gender, Democracy, Freedom Conference at the University of Bergen in August 2012.
+In October 2013 she gave the Wendt Lecture at Princeton University.

 Prof. Ong’s recent articles include “What Marco Polo Forgot: Contemporary Chinese Art Negotiates the Global,” Current Anthropology 53:4 (2012); “A Milieu of Mutations: The Pluripotency and Fungibility of Life in Asia,” East Asian Science, Technology and Society 7 (2013) and “Powers of Sovereignty: State, People, Wealth, Life,” Focaal, Journal of Global & Historical Anthropology 62 (2012).
 She is co-editor, with Prof. Ananya Roy, of Worlding Cities: Asian Experiments in the Art of Being Global (Wiley, 2011) to which she also contributed the chapter, “Hyperbuilding: Spectacle, Speculation and the Hyperspace of Sovereignty”.